browserengineering/book/book/chrome.md

     self.children.append(new_line)
 ```

-We more or less have the code in place to create `LineLayout` and
-`TextLayout` objects---there's just some cleanup to do.
-In the core
+Now there's a lot of fields we're not using.
+Let's clean them up.
+In
-`layout` method, we don't need to initialize the `display_list` or
+the core `layout` method, we don't need to initialize the
-`cursor_y` or `line` fields, since we won't be using any of those any
+`display_list` or `cursor_y` or `line` fields, since we won't be using
-more.
-But we do need to lay out each line:
+any of those any more.
+But we do need to recurse to lay out each line:

 ``` {.python indent=4}
 def layout(self):